g0rbe/gorbe.io/content/posts/systemd/service-unit-configuration/install.en.md

 ---
-sidebar_label: Service Unit
-title: "Service Unit Configuration"
+title: "Systemd Service Unit Configuration"
+description: "How to configure a systemd service unit on Debian"
+summary: "How to configure a systemd service unit on Debian"
 tags: ["linux", "service", "daemon", "systemd"]
-description: "Service Unit Configuration"
+keywords: ["linux", "service", "daemon", "systemd"]
 ---

 ## TL;DR